K1DV5/docal/README.md

 }

 vim.lsp.enable({'docal'})
+-- inlay hints have to be enabled as well vim.lsp.inlay_hint.enable()
 ```

-# Notes
+## Notes

 **Security**: `eval()` is used to evaluate the actual values.
 In most cases
 this should not be a problem as you are writing your own calculation scripts
-which you want to run later anyway.
-But still, I'm not an expert on the
+which you want to run anyway.
+But still, I'm not an expert on the possible
-possible security implications though you should make sure that imported code
+security implications though you should make sure that imported code is from a
-is from a trusted source.
+trusted source.

 Python's AST changes almost every release.
 And since this package depends on
 that, supporting every new version of python will be like a moving target.
 This